The article is over 5 years old. The information in it may be outdated.

 An Alternative Possibility

-However, another, alternative possibility also exists for how to do batch edits in Develop.
+However, another, an alternative possibility also exists for how to do batch edits in Develop.
 Just edit one photo to fit your idea for the series, and then right-click on its thumbnail in the bottom filmstrip and copy its settings.
 Then select the rest of the photos, right-click on them again, and use the Paste Settings command.

 The individual checks after this and the export process are the same as above.